hackersanddesigners/chatty-pub/front/docs/CSS.md

 ### About formatting

 You can't enter a tab character in Zulip and the indentation before the property in the rule isn't absolutely necessary.
 So feel free to leave it out.
 If you absolutely want to have the indentation, you could write the rule in your favorite editor and copy and paste it into Zulip.
-If you only want to style a single property you could have the whole rule on a single line like this: `🌕 { box-shadow: 0 0 20px rgba(255,0,0,0.5); }`,

-_Don't forget the semi-colon at the end of the property line!_
+Make sure that the selector, each property and the closing accolade are all on their own line. __Don't forget the semi-colon at the end of each property line!__

 ### Advanced CSS